 Do you want to know what is Administrative Processing 221g Refusal Mean during USA Visa interview?

-Most frequently asked question when it comes to 221(g) is this: My College Starts in X Days (or months), what if I can’t get Visa before that or I’m stuck on 221(g), whne will I get the Visa?”.
+One of the frequently asked question when it comes to 221(g) is this: My College Starts in X Days (or months), what if I can’t get Visa before that or I’m stuck on 221(g), whne will I get the Visa?”.

-Following explanation for Administrative Processing 221(g) is taken from USA Embassy website.
+Following explanation for Administrative Processing 221(g) is taken from the USA Embassy website.